nicksakwa/playwright-data-scraping-testing-with-Javascript-and-nodejs/README.md

 # Hey there! 👋
-Here I share a NodeJS HTTP server project with Javascript
+Here I share a NodeJS project with Playwright for webscraping and software testing

 # Playwright for Javascript Testing and Scraping with nodeJS